Md. Akhtaruzzaman

 Md.
-Akhtaruzzaman is a Bangladeshi academic who is the current and the 28th vice-chancellor of the University of Dhaka.
+Akhtaruzzaman (born 1 July 1964) is a Bangladeshi academic who served as the 28th vice-chancellor of the University of Dhaka.
 Prior to this position, he served in different academic, administrative and co-curricular development activities at the University of Dhaka including the pro-vice chancellor (administration), dean (Faculty of Arts), chairman, Department of Islamic History & Culture, and provost of the Kabi Jashim Uddin Hall, University of Dhaka.

 Early life and education

-Md.
-Akhtaruzzaman, the second son of Eron Banu and Abul Hashem Khan (the freedom fighters of Bangladesh in 1971), was born in Kalipur of Patharghata in Barguna.
-He earned Doctor of Philosophy (Ph.D.) in history from the prestigious Aligarh Muslim University in 1997.
-He was a Fulbright Scholar at Boston College, in the United States, where he researched "Religions in American Public Life".
-As a British Council Scholar at the Center for Christian Muslim Relations, Department of Theology and Religion, University of Birmingham, England, Akhtaruzzaman studied "Muslim Communities in United Kingdom".
-Akhtaruzzaman has a post-graduate diploma in Persian language, and completed Bachelor of Arts (honours) and Master of Arts (M.A.) in Islamic History & Culture (IHC) from the University of Dhaka, securing first position in both the academic programs.
-In his student life he was a resident student of Masterda Surjasen Hall at the University of Dhaka.
+Akhtaruzzaman, the second son of Eron Banu and Abul Hashem Khan, was born in Kalipur, Patharghata Upazila, Barguna District.
+He earned Ph.D. in history from Aligarh Muslim University in 1997.
+He was a Fulbright Scholar at Boston College.
+He has a post-graduate diploma in Persian language, and completed Bachelors and Masters in Islamic History & Culture from the University of Dhaka.

-Professional activities
+Career

+Akhtaruzzaman joined the University of Dhaka as a lecturer in 1990.
+He was promoted to professor in 2004.
+From 2004 to 2016, he was the dean of the Faculty of Arts at the University of Dhaka.
+From 2004 to 2006, he was the General Secretary of the Dhaka University Teachers’ Association.
+From 2008 to 2011, he was the chairman of the Department of Islamic History and Culture at the University of Dhaka.
+He was the provost of Kabi Jashimuddin Hall of University of Dhaka from 2007 to 2013.
+From 2007 to 2009, he was the general secretary of Aligarh Old Boys’ Association of Bangladesh.